 Mid Cornwall · TR2

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Grampound, that work is shaped by the place itself — Grampound is a former rotten borough on the A390 between Truro and St Austell, with a clock tower at the centre of a tight Conservation Area covering the medieval high street, with a building stock that leans toward medieval and Georgian high street terraces and Victorian villas.
+Anchor any Grampound new build in the local fabric and the rest follows — Grampound is a former rotten borough on the A390 between Truro and St Austell, with a clock tower at the centre of a tight Conservation Area covering the medieval high street, with a building stock that leans toward medieval and Georgian high street terraces and modern infill on field-edge plots.

 - Conservation Area